 5. Credit inquiries harm your credit score

 The only time lots of credit inquiries won’t hurt your credit score is when you are rate shopping.
-If your’re looking for a mortgage, auto or student loan the FICO scoring system ignores inquiries made in the 30 days prior to scoring.
+If you’re looking for a mortgage loan, car loan or student loan the FICO scoring system ignores inquiries made in the 30 days prior to scoring.
 If you find a loan within 30 days, the inquiries won’t affect your score while you’re rate shopping.
 The FICO scoring system even looks for mortgage, auto, and student loan inquiries older than 30 days.
 If it finds some, it counts those inquiries that fall in a typical shopping period as just one inquiry when determining your score.

 You may have an issue as some lenders use older versions of the FICO scoring formula.
 In this case the shopping period is any 14 day span.
 For FICO scores calculated from the newest versions of the scoring formula, the shopping period is any 45 day span.